pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 # Video Games

 * What are your favorite video games?
-* What Have You Learned Playing Video Games?
+* What Have You Learned Playing Video games?
-* Do You Play Violent Video Games?
+* Do You Play Violent Video games?
 * When Should You Feel Guilty for Killing Zombies?
 * Who Are Your Opponents in Online Gaming?
-* Do You Like Watching Other People Play Video Games?
+* Do You Like Watching Other People Play Video games?
 * How Excited Are You About the Possibilities of Virtual Reality?